Zombie! vs. Mardi Gras

 Zombie! vs. Mardi Gras is a 1999 independently produced comedy horror film directed by Karl DeMolay, Will Frank, and Mike Lyddon.
 It stars Dale Ashmun, Loreli Fuller, John Sinclair, Jeanette Hauser, and Veronica Russell.

+In the film, an unnamed Sumerian goddess empowers an occultist with the ability to raise zombies from the grave.
+The occultist starts a killing spree in New Orleans during Mardi Gras.
+But Galileo Galilei gets resurrected and attempts to save the city.

 Synopsis

 The opening scenes of the film center on MacGuffin, a deranged occultist whose life has been dedicated to vengeance after being trampled and rendered a paraplegic as a child by overzealous Mardi Gras revelers in the throes of bead-catching madness.

 With the help of a Sumerian Goddess, MacGuffin performs a ritual that raises Zombie! (exclamation point mandatory) from his grave.
 Zombie! embarks on a killing spree in New Orleans during the Mardi Gras festivities.
 A trio of filmmakers get word of this and hasten to capture Zombie! on film.

 Renaissance genius Galileo, newly pardoned by Pope John Paul II and thus released from Purgatory, also chases Zombie! through New Orleans' crowded streets.
 Meanwhile, a zaftig ninja vows to take down the undead menace.

 The film is peppered with comedy sketches and sight gags more or less unrelated to the plot, including numerous shots of bare-breasted women flashing the Mardi Gras crowds.